 On Unix, if you want to use a threaded connection library, you must use the threaded version of the Ping utility, dbping_r.

-Upon connection, display the specified connection properties.
+Displays the specified connection properties.
 Supply the properties in a comma-separated list.
 You must specify enough connection information to establish a database connection if you use this option.
-See Connection-level properties.
+See Connection properties.

-For example, the following command displays the divide_by_zero_error option setting, which is available as a connection property.
+For example, the following command displays the fire_triggers option setting, which is available as a connection property.

-Upon connection, display the specified database properties.
+Displays the specified database properties.
 Supply the properties in a comma-separated list.
-See Database-level properties.
+See Database properties.